wayneandlayne/Video-Game-Shield/README.txt

 ==========
 To install, extract the folders in this zip archive into your sketchbook, in a "libraries" subdirectory.
 On Windows, your sketchbook is probably in your My Documents, named "Arduino".
 On Linux, your sketchbook is probably ~/sketchbook/.

+If you're using a Mac, OSX probably unzipped the zip file with its own top-level directory.
+This is incorrect behavior, since our zip file doesn't have a top-level directory inside.
+To work around this issue, you should copy all the files and folders from this errant top-level folder into your sketchbook's libraries folder.

 More verbosely, straight from the horse's mouth (http://www.arduino.cc/en/Reference/Libraries):

 > If you're using one of these libraries, you need to install it first.
 To do